honeygupta/CompressionHEP/README.md

 | Standard           | 0.001250  | 0.01578      | -0.01810  | 0.05978  | 0.01111             |
 | Custom             | 0.010748  | -0.0001039   | 0.0007383 | 0.002638 | 0.0007314           |

-  * We can observe high bias in the non-normalised model. p_t has very low error whereas \eta high very high reconstruction error.
+* High bias in the non-normalised model. pt has low error whereas eta very high reconstruction error.
+* Standard normalization has highest error for most of the parameters among the three models (based on the variance of the errors)
-  * Standard normalization has ~1e-2 error for all the parameters, whereas custom normalization has better performance for most of the parameters as compared to all 3.
+* Custom normalization has better performance for most of the parameters as compared to the others (based on variance and MSE)

+Since custom norm data produced the lowest mean squared error on the test-set and is able to capture correlations among variables in a better way, I chose custom normalization for all further experiments.

  #### Model comparison
 | Model         |     m    | p_t        | \phi       | \eta       | MSE on the test-set |